MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 fi
 ```

 The following script deletes an existing new resource group if one with the specified name already exists.
 You could use the `--no-wait` argument to return control without waiting for the command to complete.
 However, for this tutorial, we want to wait for the resource group to be deleted before continuing.
 For more information on asynchronous operations, see [Asynchronous operations](/cli/azure/use-cli-effectively#asynchronous-operations).
+We will demonstrate the use of the `--no-wait` argument at the end of this tutorial.

 ```cli
 if [ $(az group exists --name $resourceGroup) = true ];